The making of a manifesto over the years…

 gala asserts that a life-sustaining environment is a basic human right that must be fought for, upheld, and defended.
 We stand united to foster a sustainable future for the people and our shared ecosystem.
 This entails respect for biodiversity as well as sensitivity to the depth of interdependencies that inform the notion of ecology.

-We believe in the power of solidarity, international knowledge exchange and genuine and fair collaboration in order to demand and build new systems that serve people and planet in an equal and balanced way, recognising the problematic underlying legacies that have informed our current world, including colonial, patriarchal and geopolitical histories of power.
+We believe in the power of solidarity, international knowledge exchange, and genuine and fair collaboration in order to demand and build new systems that serve people and planet in an equal and balanced way, recognising the problematic underlying legacies that have informed our current world, including colonial, patriarchal and geopolitical histories of power.

 This means we reject extractivist practices at all times.
 Reciprocity is key in our practice and applies not only to ourselves, but extends to artists, participants and other guests we invite to our programs.
 This is particularly important as some of us are based in indigenous territory.
 Our aim is to democratise knowledge, making space for different knowledge systems, not just the dominant one(s).